 2. Assessment of the Child's Needs

 Any assessment must consider the nature of the substance use, its effect on the parent's ability to look after and meet the child's needs and the subsequent impact on the child.
 Other risk factors such as Domestic Abuse and/or mental health issues must also be considered.
-The effect of parental substance misuse on an individual child will depend on numerous factors.
+The impact of parental substance misuse on an individual child will depend on numerous factors.
 Research identifies the potential impact across many aspects of health and development and some children will present as though all is well, others will act out their feelings.
-There are specific risks arising from substance misuse and they may impact on an adult's ability to look after and meet the needs of the child.

-In particular consideration should be given to the implications for a child:
+In particular consideration should be given to the implications for a child of the following:

 - Adults' focus on alcohol / drugs and activities related to this and the extent to which they prioritise the needs of the child;